diegocaro/soylentgreen/README.md

 Tools for creating timelapse videos from surveillance footage, with a focus on Aqara security cameras.

-(or how Dani and I discovered that a plant can be killed by the sun)
+(or how we discovered that a plant can be killed by the sun)

 ![Lavanda killed by the sun](assets/lavanda.gif)